gayatrib12/character-recognition/README.md

 # README

-## NOTE: We would like to participate in the extra credit.
+## NOTE 1: We would like to participate in the extra credit.
+## NOTE 2: The name of our report is called `project01.pdf`.

 ## Script Descriptions